What in the world are spills?

 I took a little pull at the thread, and heard something rustle.
 I took a longer pull, and out came a piece of paper, rolled up tight like those candle-lighters that ladies make.
 I unrolled it—and, by George! there was the letter!

-Spills are now largely forgotten, but their history can inspire us as we light our candles this holiday season: “I love candles.
+Spills are now largely forgotten, but their history can inspire us as we light our candles today: “I love candles.
 A wax candle is one of the prettiest and most graceful things imaginable. . . .
 How reliable it is; the instant it is held to the spill it lighteth cheerfully, and when its services are no longer required, how . . . amiably it allows itself to be put out” (The Welcome Guest, 1860).

 Margaret Highland, Historian